Tony C finds success early

 Tony Conigliaro made his big league debut in 1964 at the tender age of 19.
 The first pitch the Red Sox rookie saw in front of the Fenway faithful he hit over the Green Monster for a homer.
 During his time as a teenager the Massachusetts native slugged 24 homers – the most by any player before his 20th birthday.

 Conigliaro followed up that performance by swatting a league-leading 32 homers in ’65.
-At just 20 years old, the right-hander remains Major League Baseball’s youngest home run champion.
+Just 20 years old, the right-hander remains Major League Baseball’s youngest home run champion.

 Tony C had another fine year in ’66.
 He finished in the top ten among AL batters in triples, homers, total bases, RBI, and OPS.
-Finally old enough to drink, Conigliaro was on his way to becoming a superstar.
+At 21 years old, Conigliaro was on his way to becoming a superstar.

 The first half of 1967 was more of the same.
 Selected as the starting right fielder in the All Star game, Conigliaro had the world on a string.
 Twelve days after the Mid Summer Classic he hit his 100th career homer – the youngest player in American League history to reach the plateau.